-Kerry joined the Malaghan Institute in 2012 to undertake post-graduate research in the Ronchese Lab.
+Dr Hilligan joined the Malaghan Institute in 2012 to undertake post-graduate research in the Ronchese Lab.
 Her research has centred around a rare population of innate immune cells, known as antigen-presenting cells (APC), that play vital role in initiating and shaping immune responses.
 Having spent several years in the Sher laboratory Dr Hilligan returned to the Malaghan Institute in late 2022.

 "I am interested in understanding the innate immune pathways involved in initiating and shaping adaptive immune responses.
-I have a particular interest in antigen-presenting cell (APC) populations, which are known play an important role in dictating the outcome of immune responses.
-I am working to understand the mechanisms by which various APC subsets recognise and respond to material from different pathogens and allergens, and ultimately, regulate the function of effector immune cells.
+I have a particular interest in antigen-presenting cell populations, which are known play an important role in dictating the outcome of immune responses.
+I am working to understand the mechanisms by which various antigen-presenting cell subsets recognise and respond to material from different pathogens and allergens, and ultimately, regulate the function of effector immune cells.
 The aim of this research is to inform vaccine design and assist with therapeutic strategies for autoimmune and allergic diseases.